freeverseio/crypto-soccer/truffle-core/documentation/scaling.md

 struct:
     - uint256 init: containing a serialization of (n0, nStep, nTeams, teamIdx_A)
     - (optional) uint256 teamIdx_B (space for 9 more teams)
+    - uint256 resultsFirstHalf
+    - uint256 resultsSecondHalf
+    - uint256 goalAverages

-bits for n0: 31 (max of 400 years of game) bits for nStep: 17 (max of 2 weaks between games) bits for nTeams: 5 (max of 32 teams) bits per teamIdx: 28 (max 266M teams)
+- bits for n0: 31 (max of 400 years of game)
+- bits for nStep: 17 (max of 2 weaks between games)
+- bits for nTeams: 5 (max of 32 teams)
+- bits per teamIdx: 28 (max 266M teams)
+- bits per goalAvg: 9 (max -256...256)
+- bits per result: 2 (0=undef, 1=home, 2=away, 3=tie)

 bits left for teamidx_A = 203 = 28x7 + 7 => space for 7 teams

-So if we use the optional teamIdx_B => space for 7 +9 = total 16 teams per league.
+So if we use the optional teamIdx_B => space for 7 + 9 = total 16 teams per league.

-For 10 teams => 90 games.
-For 11 => 110 games.
-For 20 teams => 380 games.

-If we only keep the result of the games, we could add this:

-    - uint games: serialization of game results

-Say we use 4 bits for the score of each team (0,...,15).
-We could have 256/4=64 scores => 32 games.
-Say we use 3 bits for the score of each team (0,...,7).
-We could have 256/3=85.3 scores.

-If we only store 'who won', we need 2 bits: 0=not played, 1=team 1, 2= team 2, 3 = tie

-We can then store 256/2 = 128 games.

-We could even just use 1 bit: "has it been processed?" but maybe it's a pain, given that one needs to look back at the states before...?

 ## Writing results